fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 A new year brings new guidance to your question: how do you study for the FSOT?
 If you’ve been thinking about taking the test but are unsure where to start, how to prepare, or how to study for it, this is the post for you.

-In addition to several helpful resources throughout this post to help you study and prepare for the FSOT, consider subscribing to the blog to receive more guidance (sidebar and bottom of the page).
+In addition to several helpful resources throughout this post, consider subscribing to the blog (sidebar and bottom of the page) for more guidance on studying and preparing for the FSOT.

 So, if you want to improve your FSOT score this year, you’ll love this guide.